 The Sumitomo Rubber Group emphasizes conducting sustainable business activities in harmony with society and the environment.
-To drive the realization of its corporate strategies, the group established a new corporate philosophy system, “Our Philosophy,” in December 2020, defining its Purpose as “Through innovation we will create
+To drive the realization of its corporate strategies, the group established a new corporate philosophy system, “Our Philosophy,” in December 2020, defining its Purpose as “Through innovation we will create a future of joy and well-being for all.”

 This Purpose serves as the foundation for all decision-making and actions, guiding the group to strive for not only economic value but also the enhancement of social value, ultimately contributing to the development of a sustainable society.